 Sports Coach UK is inspired by a belief that good sports coaches not only enhance sporting experiences, but increase and sustain active lifestyles too.
 Sports Coach UK recognises that, with disabled people accounting for around 20% of the population, it is likely that at some point sports leaders will coach a disabled person.
 Thus, sports leaders need an understanding of how to differentiate their coaching to ensure that people of all abilities are reaching their true potential and achieving their personal goals.
 As a consequence, Sports Coach UK has developed guidance to support the development of sports leaders' knowledge around coaching disabled people.
 Sport Coach UK encourages you to overcome your fear of not being able to provide appropriate support and open your coaching up to an incredibly rewarding experience that will push your coaching abilities just that bit further!

 The Royal National College for the Blind is actively involved in promoting access to sport around the UK via a range of courses for professionals, including coaching workshops.
 The College is keen to link up groups so that best practice can be shared and access to sport encouraged.
-We are delighted that The Royal National College for the Blind will be helping Support through Sport UK with its 2014 project to help particular sports clubs understand how best to accommodate members from minority groups.

 The English Federation of Disability Sport has developed a tool to help clubs to include more disabled people in their activities.
 The toolkit will give you ideas, methods and resources to ensure everyone has a positive club experience.